redhat-developer/odo/docs/development.md

 1. The author submits a PR
 2. The @openshift-ci-robot automatically suggests an approver and requests 2 reviews from reviewers based on OWNERS files
 3. Reviewer goes and does the review.
     Once reviewer is ok with the changes he posts `/lgtm` as a comment to the PR.
-This will apply lgtm label.
+This will apply the lgtm label.
 4. Approver goes and does the review.
-    Once the review is done and the approver accepts the changes and pots `/approve` as a comment to the PR.
+    Once the review is done and the approver accepts the changes and posts `/approve` as a comment to the PR.
 This will apply approve label.
-5. Once PR has lgtm and approve labels and required test are passing bot will automatically merge PR.
+5. Once PR has lgtm and approve labels and required tests are passing bot will automatically merge PR.

 #### What to look out for when reviewing a pull request: